hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The usual charge, in hopes they may obtain
 >
-> By cheapness what their merit ne'er could gain:
+> By cheapness what their merit never could gain:
 >
 > They know that governesses and masters are
 >